opentoonz/opentoonz_docs/source/rendering_the_animation.rst

     Click the Preview button (|preview|) in the viewer title bar to activate or deactivate the preview mode.

 .. tip:: **To define a preview sub-camera for the current camera:**

     1. Activate the Define Preview Sub-camera button () in the viewer bottom bar.

-    2. Click and drag in the work area to define the box for the sub-camera area; once the box is define you can resize it by clicking and dragging its sides and corners, and move it by clicking and dragging inside it.
+    2. Click and drag in the viewer to define the box for the sub-camera area; once the box is defined you can resize it by clicking and dragging its sides and corners, and move it by clicking and dragging inside it.

 .. tip:: **To hide the sub-camera box:**

     Deactivate the Define Preview Sub-camera button (|define_preview_subcamera|) in the viewer bottom bar.

 .. tip:: **To activate and deactivate the sub-camera preview:**

     Click the Sub-camera Preview button (|subcamera_preview|) in the viewer title bar to activate or deactivate the sub-camera preview mode.

 .. tip:: **To regenerate the preview:**